Get a mortgage

 Whether you’re eligible or not will depend on the lender, as criteria can depend on your qualifications, age, employment type and registration with industry bodies.

-At Wesleyan Financial Services, we have access to many professional mortgage lenders.
+At Wesleyan Financial Services, we have access to professional mortgage lenders.
 Through a quick financial health check, we can let you know if you’re eligible for a professional mortgage and help you with your application.

 We also manage the whole process for you - saving you time and stress by liaising with the lender on your behalf.